May 24, 2013

 July soybeans closed down 23.25 today at $14.7625.
 The November soybean contract was up 4.75 to close at $12.4775.

 Bottom line: Tight supplies and planting issues are playing into soybean prices.
-New crop soybeans continue to hold above $12, and could strengthen if corn planting progress is near 70% on Monday.
-Old crop soybeans have held above $14, presenting cash opportunity to move beans above $15 in many locations as basis continues to strengthen.
+New crop soybeans tested the $12.50 level again today before closing just lower.
+Prices may strengthen if export sales continue and later planting impacts yield expectations.
+Old crop soybeans are near $15, presenting cash opportunity to move beans near $16 in many locations as basis slips a little but remains strong.

 Bottom line: Wheat markets are pricing weather and export sales into the spring as new crop wheat is on the horizon.
-Pricing new crop winter wheat in the Plains might need to be delayed until better estimates of yields can be completed.
+Opportunities for more wheat sales may come as harvest moves north and wheat yields are reported.